What time does your tour begin?

 What do I wear?

-We have blankets and chairs for everyone.
+Gloves and warm hats are highly recommended from November though March.
+We have parka jackets for adults, blankets and chairs for everyone.
 Everyone should bring a warm jacket or hoodie.
 Wear flat shoes as our observing site is on a grass soccer field.
 Sedona temperatures will drop by 20 degrees within a few hours after sunset.
 Always be prepared for chilly weather.
-In Winter and late Fall hats and gloves are highly recommended along with layering.
 In the Summer a light jacket and long pants are appropriate.

 Do you have restrooms?